lblod/frontend-embeddable-notule-editor/README.md

 Add the possibility to add references to specific legal documents.
 There are two ways to use this plugin

 **A. Insert Button**
-Click the `insert reference` button in the right sidebar.
+Click the button *citeeropschrijft toevoegen* in the right sidebar.
 This will open a modal where you can search for different types of legal documents, preview them and insert them if desired.

 **B. Type Keyword**